ics-i-ask-center/pytorch_aci/README.md

 2019/3/22
 Python 3.6 version
-Currently GPU (CUDA) is not supported
+GPU version is supported for pytorch_gpu.rec, for pytorch 0.4.1

 **List of Python Packages:**
 torchvision \